Sunset-Flock/Timberdoodle/README.md

 This GPUMesh struct is then put into a buffer (called mesh manifest) containing an array with all GPUMeshes.
 This buffer is available in all shaders in shading, allowing any rendering shader to always access all geometry data.

-#### Beginning of Frame on CPU
+#### CPU Side Drawing / Lod Selection

-At the beginning of each frame, tido goes over all entities in the scene and selects an appropriate lod.
+At the beginning of each frame, tido goes over all entities in the scene and selects an appropriate lod on the cpu.
-The lod is based on a rough pixel error metric.
-Each each lods bounding box is projected into a rotated view towards the lod.
+The lod is selected based on a rough pixel error metric.
+Each each lod's bounding box is projected into a rotated view towards the lod.
 Rotating the view for the projection ensures that there is never an lod change based on the real cameras orientation, as well as making the selection consistent with raytracing.

-The projected bounding boxes pixel size is multiplied with the estimated error calculated by the simplification.
+The projected bounding boxes pixel size is multiplied with the estimated error calculated by the mesh lod generation.
 The lod with the highest error that still falls under ~1 pixel error is selected.
 This scheme is usually good enough to ensure that lod changes are not visible.

-Using the selected lods the new frames TLAS (used in raytracing) is build and a list of MeshInstances is generated.
-This list is then send to the gpu each frame.
+After the lod is selected, a instance of the mesh is pushed into drawlists.
+Which drawlists it goes into depends on the material.

+For rasterization, this is all the cpu does for individual mesh processing, all commands recorded to draw the mesh instances later are all batch processing all mesh instances.

+The generated drawlists are also used to generate a list of blases for the tlas of the raytracing acceleration structure.

+This is the one of the main reasons tido performs lod selection on the cpu, as it allows it to match the lod in raytracing and rasterization exactly.

-#### The Mega Drawcall
+#### Draw Pass / Mega Drawcall

-Reguardless of mesh instance count, tido can draw all geometry in one drawcall.
+Reguardless of mesh instance count, tido can draw all geometry "in one drawcall".
 This means extremely low cpu overhead for any amount of geometry on the screen.
+This way of drawing geometry reduces gpu state switches to a minimum.
+That yields great performance, especially for very large triangle and instance counts.

 To achieve this, tido must perform multiple phases of "work expansion":
 1. a compute shader goes over all mesh instances